Mahindra Scorpio: Second generation (Z101; 2022)

+On 15 August 2026 Mahindra unveiled the Mahindra Scorpio Lifestyler (known as the Mahindra Lifestyler for export markets), a pickup truck based on the Scorpio-N. It will have a 3500 kg towing capacity and be powered by a 2.2-litre turbo-diesel engine.
+It will release in 2027.

 Mahindra Scorpio N's reliability issues

 A video of Mahindra Scorpio-N went viral in March 2023, in which the owner of the SUV took the car under a waterfall and water started entering his Scorpio N from the sunroof.
 This resulted in a social media debate.

 Safety

-Global NCAP (India)
+Global NCAP

-The Mahindra Scorpio-N was rated five stars in adult safety and three stars in child safety by the Global NCAP under its new protocol in H2 2022 (similar to Bharat NCAP, based on Latin NCAP 2016).
+The Mahindra Scorpio-N was rated five stars in adult safety and three stars in child safety by the Global NCAP under its new protocol in H2 2022 (similar to Latin NCAP 2016).